Utilisateur

 The qualification you are asking about is for the

-If your groundshiver is less than 5, you are required to fight, but no Ambush.
+keyword "Ambush" If your groundshiver is less than 5, you are required to fight, but no Ambush.
 If your groundshiver is 5 or higher, you still do the fight, but you add the keyword Ambush to the enemy.
 So yes, it is a little harder if you have advanced a little farther in the game, but you should also be better equipped for the fight by then anyway.
+Posté

 Sounds like you did find it.
 There are quest specific cards for this area.
 I don't recall the exact actions that give you the different objective cards but I thought just

-going inside the ruins and finding the big wooden door and opening it get you the remaining objectives
+getting there got you an objective card going inside the ruins and finding the big wooden door and opening it get you the remaining objectives Posté

 The Introduction does provide a pretty direct clue to this question.
 I admit I also missed it and fumbled around in the wrong direction before finding the hint.
 It says

-this location is north of your citadel, and there's no immediate route north, or west.
+where the burningbramble wood once stood this location is north of your citadel, and there's no immediate route north, or west.
 So the only route that makes sense is to go east and try to go north where you can.
 There are two ways north, one not far from your citadel, the other a little farther east.
-Once you cross or go around the chasm, just head west again.
+Once you cross or go around the chasm, just head west again. if you have some map spaces revealed and can start at Kel's column.
+From there, the path around the chasm is just a little north and west from that starting point.
+Posté

 Shouldn't be an error there.
 You get to conclusion C

 by going through a different line of quests.
 During the conclusion of Gladius and Pumpkin, there was a different branch of quests you could have chosen at that point.
 You had to actively choose one or the other.
 Going the route you didn't choose would have led you eventually to Conclusion C of Bread and Cares.
+Posté - Edité

 I'm wondering if I've been playing "wrong" this whole time.
 There are situations where consequence white/black block tells you to take a card or read a bit of text from the book.
 This is 4-a, so at that point you haven't finished the entire consequence phase, and are technically still in the current action resolution.
 This means you may not have rolled a die to see if armor or weapon broke, this means that you may still have an expanded action hand because you haven't finished which would trigger needing to discard back down to your hand limit, this means you haven't actually discarded your revealed action cards either, among some other things.

 So now you take the card or read the booklet, and then you see a mandatory action.
 So the simple question is, is this new action nested inside the previous 4-a, or are you supposed to conclude 4-b of the previous action, then move to the next mandatory action?
 I think it is the [edit] latter, but I can't see where this is stated in the rule book.
 Reading in a literal sense, it almost leads you to believe you do everything on the new card, then come back to 4-b of the first.
 But that runs afoul of the other rule that says you can't take an action if you are in the middle of an action.
 Using a more specific example, if the card drawn as a consequence is a temporary event card, the rules state you must immediately resolve it.
 So the question then becomes, can you keep your expanded action hand, not roll for breaking a weapon, and also choose to pick out of discards from the first action since it has not concluded to 4-b yet?
 Then once you do the action on the temporary event card, now you come back and finish 4-b?
 The exact sequence has lots of impacts, such as if you are using focus on the second action, the revealed cards from the first haven't been discarded, so they aren't available to be selected by focus.
+I'd never even thought about this until a specific situation caused me to dig deeper.
+Posté

 You've got a strong point here.
 I see nothing that states you can't keep doing it over and over.
 The card has multiple actions, which are intended to be setup that you can do all of them if you want.
 I really hope they don't change it to where you discard after one action because that would not be cool.

 As it is, it still has limits to how useful.
 Once you build your three card hand, no incentive to keep using it.
 If you are pulling from your action deck, that has a hidden cost of shrinking your action deck.
 It also probably forces discards.
 I can't see anyone doing the repeat action more than once or twice.
+Posté

 This question is about card A0630 to be specific, card number 179 which is gold with gold flag.
 It has a mandatory action depicted which has a pre-text that says

-one (or more) of your group can climb down to a ledge in the crevasse, however ALL characters on the terrain card are required to climb out of a crevasse that some didn't climb down into.
+"... each involved character must take the following action alone." to climb down into a crevasse.
+In effect what is happening is that one (or more) of your group can climb down to a ledge in the crevasse, however ALL characters on the terrain card are required to climb out of a crevasse that some didn't climb down into. "each character involved in the preceding action must take the following action alone." "consider all characters on the attached terrain card to be involved in this action."
+Posté

 Or you can rewrite the Ambush effect description.
 It currently says "Skip the first gear-up step."
 This could be changed to "Skip the first gear-up step, excepting if a condition allows Ambush to be ignored."

 Personally, I thought this was sort of obvious and doesn't need the fine print, but I can see how I skipped past the wooden literal interpretation to what I thought was intended by the rules.
+Posté

 This card has a "go see" action to draw a 447 card.
 I believe this should have a diamond symbol on it, since 447 can be banished and not be available.